sd-powell/portfolio_project_3/README.md

-### Project Overview

-**Vinyl Crate** is a full-stack, data-driven web application that empowers users to catalogue, manage, and explore their personal vinyl record collection.
-Built with **Django**, **PostgreSQL**, and **Bootstrap**, it offers a clean and responsive interface suitable for both desktop and mobile users.

-Registered users can add and edit detailed entries for their records — including artist, title, genre, BPM, musical key (Camelot notation), year, and rating — with the option to upload cover art.
-The app supports secure user authentication, individual dashboards, and record-level control.

-**Vinyl Crate** goes beyond simple record keeping — it's a thoughtfully designed platform for music lovers and DJs who want to document and reflect on their collection in a structured, searchable way.
+# Vinyl Crate

+**Vinyl Crate** is a full-stack record collection management web application built using Django, Python, HTML, CSS, and JavaScript.
+The app uses PostgreSQL for data storage and is deployed to Heroku with a responsive front-end styled using Bootstrap.

+This project was created as my third milestone project for the Level 5 Diploma in Web Application Development with the Code Institute.

 ---

+##  User Experience (UX)

-### Site Purpose
+### Strategy Plane

-Vinyl Crate was created to address a common gap in vinyl record management: while many collectors rely on spreadsheets or handwritten lists, these methods lack visual appeal, accessibility, and interactivity.
-Vinyl Crate brings record cataloguing into the modern age with a secure, user-friendly, and mobile-responsive web app.

-This platform empowers collectors and DJs by offering a clean interface to organise and reflect on their collection — complete with cover images, audio metadata, and personal ratings.

-The app provides:
-- 📀 **Personal record management** – Add, edit, and browse your vinyl collection
-- ⭐ **Custom metadata fields** – Track BPM, musical key, year, genre, and star ratings
-- 🖼️ **Visual enhancements** – Upload and display album artwork
-- 🔐 **Secure access** – Private user accounts and dashboard views
-- 📱 **Mobile-ready** – Use it from the crate or the couch

-By focusing on clarity, simplicity, and personalisation, Vinyl Crate makes managing your vinyl collection a rewarding, modern experience — for hobbyists, DJs, and dedicated collectors alike.

----
+#### Project Goals

+**Vinyl Crate** is a **personal record collection management app** created for vinyl enthusiasts, DJs, and music collectors.
+The platform allows users to build and organise a digital library of their physical records — complete with metadata such as artist, title, genre, BPM, musical key, and cover art.

+This app is designed to replace basic spreadsheets and paper lists with a user-friendly, mobile-responsive interface.
+Users can easily search, filter, and update their collections on the go — whether they're browsing at home, preparing a DJ set, or crate digging in a record shop.

+Vinyl records have seen a major resurgence in popularity, and tools like **Vinyl Crate** empower collectors to track, rate, and catalogue their collections in a modern, cloud-based format.
+Built as part of a Level 5 Web Application Development course, Vinyl Crate focuses on usability, functionality, and clean design to deliver a polished user experience for managing music libraries.

-### Target Audience
+#### Target Audience

+Whether you're tracking rare jazz pressings, building a DJ setlist, or simply documenting your growing collection, Vinyl Crate offers a streamlined, flexible space to manage your vinyl library.

-Vinyl Crate is designed for:
+**Vinyl Crate** is designed for:

 - 🎵 **Vinyl collectors** who want an organised, digital catalogue of their records
 - 🎧 **DJs** who need quick access to metadata like BPM, key, and genre